On 18 July 1898, a catastrophic fire broke out in the commercial heart of Sunderland.

-Hutchinson’s Buildings – long one of the most prestigious shop locations in Sunderland – was half destroyed.
+Hutchinson’s Buildings, one of the most prestigious shop locations in Sunderland, was half destroyed.

 Potts’ rebuilt portion of Hutchinson’s Buildings was finished in 1899.
 Some of its splendid interiors survive, notably the tiled hallway and the ‘Tudorbethan’ staircase up to the chambers.

 Generations of locals may remember them from the use of this part of the Buildings as Chambers Nightclub.
-The entire complex, both the 1850 and 1899 parts, is listed at Grade II.
+The entire complex, both the 1850 and 1899 parts, is Grade II listed.

 The fire of 1898 has now been consigned to history but its legacy was a group of high-quality commercial buildings which were built alongside and opposite the surviving Mackie’s Corner.